 When the show’s host, Lambros Liavas, learned of Koukas’ demise, he made the following statement on the television program’s Facebook page: “Dimitris Koukas, affectionately known to us as “Mitsara,” lived his days full of festivity for his 90 years.
 He was a regular presence when his fellow musicians, Babelis and Kantenasios, would gather to preserve Mykonian tradition.”

 They were the valuable music ambassadors from another Mykonos, hidden behind a contemporary façade, adds Liavas.

-“You either fall in love with the tsambouna or you can’t stand it for a minute, there is no in-between,” according to the television host.
+“You either fall in love with the tsambouna,” writes Liavas, “or you can’t stand it for a minute…there is no in-between,” according to the television host.
 “But in order to love the tsampouna, you must also reach ecstasy, indulging in her primordial rough sound,” he adds.

 The echo of Mitsaras’ tsambouna and song will continue to give energy and inspiration to the new generation that takes up the musical the baton in the future, Liavas writes.

-Songs and dances are not mere entertainment: they are vehicles of common memory and group re-creation.
-They are a dialogue between present and past, between the individual and the group.
-In these contexts, a bagpiper in Mykonos will never be seen performing on stage, nor will a singer sing into a microphone.
+Songs and dances are not mere entertainment: they are vehicles of common memory and group cohesion.
+They are a dialogue between present and past and between the individual and the group.
+In these contexts, a bagpiper in Mykonos will never be seen performing on stage nor will a singer sing into a microphone be seen.

-The duration and lyrics of every song are decided by the group during performance.
+The duration and lyrics of every song are determined by the group during performance.
 Generations-old tunes are rendered each time in a unique, unprecedented and unrepeatable way.
 There is no standardization.
-Not only do the musicians themselves improvise but the participants do as well.
+Not only do the musicians themselves improvise but the participants do, as well.